StevenZoo/pandoc-katex-filter/README.md

 ```
 pandoc --filter pandoc-katex-filter.cmd
 ```
-Without the `.cmd` suffix on Windows, Pandoc *will not* be able to find the filter.
+📌 The `.cmd` suffix is *required* on Windows.
+Otherwise, Pandoc won't find the filter.
 Please don't forget!

 The examples below will use the MacOS/Linux syntax.